euphony-io/euphony/README.md

 ## Web version
 Web version is also available now. but only transmitter version.
-[Web version.] (https://github.com/designe/euphony.js)
+- [Web version.](https://github.com/designe/euphony.js) : This is written in Javascript.

 ## Sample Projects